carblue/acos5/README.md

 }
 ```
 File access rigths of opensc.conf: Linux distros typically install it with: rw-r--r--, i.e. 'other' will have read access.<br>
-The driver requires read-access for opensc.conf if it got compiled with "cargo:rustc-cfg=enable_acos5_ui" or if it executes commands in Secure Messaging mode, thus with those typical file access rigths, the driver binaries don't need to run as root.<br>
+The driver requires read-access for opensc.conf if it got compiled with "cargo:rustc-cfg=enable_acos5_ui" or if it executes commands in Secure Messaging mode, thus with those typical file access rigths, the driver binaries don't need to run as root/admin.<br>
 File access rigths of acos5_external.profile: Linux distros typically install .profile files with: rw-r--r--, i.e. 'other' will have read access.<br>
-The driver component libacos5_pkcs15 (if that is executing) requires read-access for acos5_external.profile, thus with those typical file access rigths for acos5_external.profile, libacos5_pkcs15 doesn't need to run as root.<br>
+The driver component libacos5_pkcs15 (if that is executing) requires read-access for acos5_external.profile, thus with those typical file access rigths for acos5_external.profile, libacos5_pkcs15 doesn't need to run as root/admin.<br>

+Note that using Secure Messaging with record-based files with record length > 232 bytes may not work as expected: In this case the accessible record lenght is 232-240 bytes, depending on command and SM mode (see ref. manual).
+E.g. a 255 byte record to be erased by sc_delete_record with SM mode Confidentiality can access/zeroize the first 232 bytes only.

 There is a tool in progress: [acos5_gui](https://github.com/carblue/acos5_gui "https://github.com/carblue/acos5_gui")